Zeros of one-forms and homologically trivial fibrations: The proof

 Before deriving a consequence of Proposition \ref{prop: vanishing euler characteristic for direct image of Albanese}, we recall \begin{definition}{\cite[Definition 4.1]{LMWBobadilla}} Let $R$ be any commutative ring.
 An $R$-constructible complex $\cF$ is \emph{locally constant} if the cohomology sheaves $\cH^j(\cF)$ are local systems for all $j$. \end{definition}

 The following lemma is a version of \cite[Lemma 5.9]{LMWBobadilla}. \begin{lemma} Let $\cF$ be a $\Z$-constructible complex on a complex manifold.
-If $\cF\otimes_{\Z}^L \K$ is locally constant for any algebraically closed field $\K$, then $\cF$ is locally constant. \end{lemma}
+If $\cF\otimes_{\Z}^L \K$ is locally constant for any infinite field $\K$, then $\cF$ is locally constant. \end{lemma}

 \begin{proof} The proof of \cite[Lemma 5.9]{LMWBobadilla} is reduced to \cite[Lemma 5.8]{LMWBobadilla}.
-But to show a morphism of bounded complexes of free $\Z$-modules being quasi-isomorphic, we just need to check it still holds after tensoring with any algebraically closed field (in fact one field per characteristic is enough). \end{proof}
+But to show a morphism of bounded complexes of free $\Z$-modules being quasi-isomorphic, we just need to check it still holds after tensoring with any infinite field (in fact one field per characteristic is enough). \end{proof}